How to Create a Motivation Wall and how it can Save you Time and Money!

 To be clear though, while it is great to have these visual reminders, you still need to take action!
 My wall is the first thing I see every morning.
 It’s on the wall next to my bed which I face when I wake.

-Here is my wall with everything I was willing to share publicly.
+Here is my 2018 wall with everything I was willing to share publicly.
 A few things were removed for this picture and you can’t see some of the finer print.
+I am currently working on my 2022 one.

 I have quotes on my motivation wall, my mirrors in my bedroom and bathroom plus around our home.
-They’re changed regularly and often prompt conversations with friends, family and my daughters.
+They’re changed regularly and often prompt conversations with friends, family and my kids.
 I use them as affirmations at times too.
-Currently, I have:
+In 2018, I had:

 “The most valuable secret of vitality is found in your own body.”